What your reaction to the Jussie Smollett story says about you

 — Donald J. Trump (@realDonaldTrump) February 21, 2019

-Look for Smollett to become a fixture in Trump’s 2020 campaign rallies going forward–or at least until the story ceases to provoke a reaction from his crowds.
+Trump doesn’t see all accusers as liars, though.
+As his full-throated belief in Al Franken’s alleged misconduct can attest, Trump is the embodiment of someone who only believes victims when it’s politically advantageous.
+Look for Smollett to become a fixture in his 2020 campaign rallies going forward–or at least until the story ceases to provoke a reaction from his crowds.

 Others on the right are gloating about this perceived victory over Fake News by making false equivalences.